35 Octopus Quotes Talking To Intelligence and Ocean Lives (2025)

 "The monster of advertisement...is a sort of octopus with innumerable tentacles.
 It throws out to right and left, in front and behind, its clammy arms, and gathers in, through its thousand little suckers, all the gossip and slander and praise afloat."

 Octopuses are masters of disguise.
-They can change their skin pigments to blend with the surroundings, but one species takes it up a notch.
-Mimic octopuses transform not only their color but also their shape and, interestingly, their behavior too.
+They can change their skin pigments to blend with their surroundings, but one species takes it up a notch.
+Mimic octopuses change color and also their shape and, interestingly, their behavior.
 They can fool their predators by impersonating other dangerous marine animals like sole fish, lionfish, and sea snakes.

 Meanwhile, other octopuses will disguise themselves from predators by hiding between coconut halves.
-Imagine a funny scenario with this image as you read these octopus quotes.
+Others contort their soft body into all sorts of tight spaces.
+Imagine a funny scenario with this image as you read our next selection of quotes about the octopus with a humorous angle.

 "Have you ever heard a blindfolded octopus unwrap a cellophane-covered bathtub?"